Brenda004/Portfolio-projects/README.md

 # Portfolio-projects

-Greetings, and welcome to my portfolio showcasing my expertise as a Data Analyst!
+Greetings, and welcome to my portfolio showcasing my expertise as an Entry level Data Analyst!

 I am a data analyst with experience in using various tools and technologies to collect, organize, and analyze data to aid in decison- making.
 I am proficient in Python,SQL, Excel,and Power BI, and have a solid understanding of data analytics techniques such as dashboard building, report writing, statistics, and critical thinking.